MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

 After defining the deduplication rules and merge preferences, select **Next**.

-### Winner and alternate records

-Once rules are run and duplicate records are identified, the deduplication process selects a "Winner row."
-The nonwinner rows are called "Alternate rows."
-Alternate rows are used in the Matching rules unification step to match records from other tables to the winner row.
-Rows are matched against the data in the alternate rows in addition to the winner row.

-Once you add a rule to a table, you can configure which row to select as the winner row through **Merge preferences**.
-Merge preferences are set per table.
-No matter what merge policy is selected, if there's a tie for a winner row, then the first row in the data order is used as the tiebreaker.

 > [!div class="nextstepaction"]
 > [Next step for a single table: View unified data](data-unification-merge-tables.md)